Cambridge-Hands-On-Science/Experiments/Experiments/Maths/Random Walks.md

 **Choosing direction using a coin flip.** - See how biased coins and random chance can lead to surprising conclusions.

-Last initially checked on 2026-01-11 by Henry Warburton (hw653@cam.ac.uk) and double-checked on
+Last initially checked on 2026-01-11 by Henry Warburton (hw653@cam.ac.uk) and double-checked on2026-01-12 by Leah Helm (lkh53@cam.ac.uk)

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->